 Near Murrells Inlet in Georgetown County, South Carolina — The American South (South Atlantic)

 Other nearby markers.
-At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Washington’s Visit (approx. 2.6 miles away); Theodosia Burr Alston (approx. 2.6 miles away); Washington Allston (approx. 2.6 miles away); Joseph Alston (approx. 2.6 miles away); Brookgreen Plantation Murrells Inlet Boat Captains (approx. 3 miles away); Joseph & Theodosia Burr Alston (approx. 3.6 miles away); All Saints Parish (1767) / All Saints, Waccamaw (approx. 6.1 miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
+Joseph Alston (within shouting distance of this marker); Washington’s Visit (within shouting distance of this marker); Washington Allston (within shouting distance of this marker); Brookgreen Plantation (within shouting distance of this marker); Brookgreen Gardens (approx. ¼ mile away); Joseph & Theodosia Burr Alston (approx. 1.1 miles away); Hot and Hot Fish Club (approx. 2.6 miles away); All Saints Parish (1767) / All Saints, Waccamaw (approx. 4.3 miles away).
+Touch for a list and map of all markers in Murrells Inlet.